queens-satellite-team/Space-School/lab2/lab2.md

 # Introduction

 Hello!
 Welcome to the second lab of Space School!
-In this lab we will look at some programming basics including functions, datatypes, and conditional statements in order to get an arduino to communicate with a sensor!
+In this lab, we will look at some programming basics including functions, datatypes, and conditional statements in order to get an arduino to communicate with a sensor!
 We will also start getting comfortable with looking at datasheets as these guide both our hardware and software implementation.
-In this lab we will be working with the **TMP36** temperature sensor.
+In this lab, we will be working with the **TMP36** temperature sensor.

-With respect, the majority of this lab was sourced by creater Lady Ada's [TMP36 Temperature Sensor Documentation](https://cdn-learn.adafruit.com/downloads/pdf/tmp36-temperature-sensor.pdf) from The Adafruit Learning System.
+With respect, the majority of this lab was sourced by creator Lady Ada's [TMP36 Temperature Sensor Documentation](https://cdn-learn.adafruit.com/downloads/pdf/tmp36-temperature-sensor.pdf) from The Adafruit Learning System.
 If you have any questions regarding this lab or just want to reach out, please feel free to speak to Thomas Sears, Emma Paczkowski, Kate Szabo, Piper Steffen, Sean Tedesco, or any other member of the QSAT Team.
 Contact info can be found at the bottom of the lab.

 # Step 1 - Overview and Datasheet
-The TMP36 is an analog temperature sensor - it is a chip that tells you what the ambient temperature is! *As an aside, an analog signal is a continous signal where one time-varying variable represents another time varying variable.
+The TMP36 is an analog temperature sensor - it is a chip that tells you what the ambient temperature is! *As an aside, an analog signal is a continuous-time signal where one time-varying variable represents another time-varying variable.
 We say that the first time-varying signal is analogous to the other.
 In this lab, we will have a  voltage measurement that is analogous to temperature.*

 ![TMP36 Next to a Coin](https://github.com/queens-satellite-team/Space-School/blob/01efedf88740647ccd69433bf9f45f66f0af0abe/lab2/lab2-images/tmp36-overview.jpeg)